Changing the Default CFM Logic

 Enter manual contribution or withdrawal overrides

-You can override both the default CFM logic or the CFM order by entering custom amounts for contributions and withdrawals directly on the Planning Page.
+You can override both the default CFM logic or the CFM Order by entering custom amounts for contributions and withdrawals directly on the Planning page.

 An overridden contribution or withdrawal is evident by the yellow background of the cell and the small "x" in the cell.
 Here is an initial example where overrides have been entered to make RRSP and TFSA contributions until retirement and RRSP withdrawals have been specified in retirement.

 Overrides are useful when you want to make a different contribution and withdrawal decision for a specific account.
-If you want to change the overall order of contributions and withdrawals throughout the projections, changing the CFM order will be the easiest option.
+If you want to change the overall order of contributions and withdrawals throughout the projections, changing the CFM Order will be the easiest option.

 Still need help?
 Contact Us Contact Us